Feyenoord knocks AC Milan out of Champions League and Bayern advances on late Davies goal

 But Milan’s defense looked anything but assured after referee Szymon Marciniak showed Hernandez another yellow card for his dive.
 The France defender had earned his first before the break for lashing out at a Feyenoord player after a foul on teammate João Félix.

-Hugo Bueno crossed for Julián Carranza to head Feyenoord level on the night in the 73rd, giving the Dutch team a 2-1 win on aggregate.
+Hugo Bueno crossed for Julián Carranza to head Feyenoord level on the night in the 73rd, enough to put the Dutch team into the next phase.

 “We're very disappointed.
 We started well and scored straight away.
 It seemed like Feyenoord couldn’t hurt us,” Giménez said of the game's pivotal moment.
 "Today it happened to Theo but it can happen to anyone, this is soccer.
 We have the utmost respect for Theo.
 We will give him all our support.”